khjoen/perf-tester/README.md

 ![(39588908*21379220/21365432-21379220)/10000000](https://latex.codecogs.com/gif.latex?\frac{{39588908*\frac{21379220}{21365432}%20-%2021379220}}{10000000}%20\approx%201.824\mu%20s)

 That is close enough or maybe just coincidence?
-There is a board having its clock source being off.
+There is a board having its clock source being off but the other is right.
 If the time between the two interrupts is subtracted from this as per our blank-test results and the result is 1.812 or 1.816.

-It is also to be noted that even though millis() turns interrupts off, the results from the common stategy gave similar results on A2 with this test.
+It is also to be noted that even though millis() turns interrupts off, the results from the common stategy gave similar results on A2 with this test which invalidates the hypothesis.

 The same test with micros() show more time to use it compared to millis().

 ![(57185572*21379220/21365432-21379220)/10000000](https://latex.codecogs.com/gif.latex?\frac{{57185572*\frac{21379220}{21365432}%20-%2021379220}}{10000000}%20\approx%203.58\mu%20s)

 ### Use perf-tester to compare timings between two versions of a DHT22 driver.
-Lets conclude this article with a test on a library that turns off interrupts for a long period to communicate with a sensor to get its data.
+Lets conclude this article with a test that introduced the need for a sketch like perf-tester.
+Lets use it on a library that turns off interrupts for a long period to communicate with a sensor to get its data.
 The driver was written by adafruit.
-There were complaints there were frequent reading errors with it and also that it took too long to do its job.
+There were many complaints there were frequent reading errors with it and also that it took too long to do its job.

-The performance tests will be performed on https://github.com/adafruit/DHT-sensor-library as of commit c97897771807613d456b318236e18a04b013410b and on the forked version https://github.com/khjoen/DHT-sensor-library which has a pull request waiting to be merged as of today 2018/08/23.
+The performance tests will be performed on https://github.com/adafruit/DHT-sensor-library as of commit c97897771807613d456b318236e18a04b013410b and on the forked version https://github.com/khjoen/DHT-sensor-library which is a pull request waiting to be merged as of today 2018/08/23.

+The test will be performed as per the following.
+- Calculate drifting rate DR as per instructions seen previously in this article.
+- Create a sketch for DHT22-test.
+Its code, DHT22-test.ino, can be found in the dht22-test directory of this repository.
-First, make sure the right version of the library is used.
-Just put the desired library version in the arduino libraries folder of the sketchbook directory, compile and upload to the board, perform the test, then remove that directory, put the other version, compile and upload, perform the other test and compare results.
+- Put the desired library version in the arduino libraries folder of the sketchbook directory.
+- Compile and upload to the board A2
+- Perform the test and record the results
+- Remove that directory and put the other version of the library
+- Compile and upload to A2
+- Perform the test and record the results
+- Compare results.

 Lets use adafruit's version first.
 A1 outputs this on its serial port.
-The code run on A2 can be found in the dht22-test directory of this repository.
+The code run on A2 is dht22-test.ino present in the DHT22-test directory of this repository.

 ```
 *****************************